-Varicose vein treatment, also known as endovenous ablation, uses radiofrequency or laser energy to cauterize and close varicose veins in the legs.
+Varicose vein treatment, also known as endovenous ablation, uses one of several methods to close varicose veins in the legs.
 It may be used for cosmetic purposes, but it is most commonly used to help alleviate related symptoms such as aching, swelling, skin irritation, discoloration or inflammation.
 Endovenous ablation is safe, less invasive than conventional surgery, and leaves virtually no scars.
 Ultrasound is used to visualize the varicose vein.
-A laser fiber or radiofrequency electrode is advanced to the desired location within the vein.
-Laser or radiofrequency energy is then applied, heating the vessel and causing it to close.
-Following the procedure, the faulty vein will shrink.
-The doctors at Vascular Health Institute in Dallas, TX are experts at varicose vein ablation.
-Call or schedule an appointment online today.
+A device is advanced to the desired location within the vein, and when the treatment is performed, the faulty vein will shrink.

 An area of your leg will be cleaned, shaved and numbed.